 Selecting the right treatment for severe asthma patients by replacing the trial and error approach

-Funded by an Innovate UK grant, Owlstone is conducting research into the use of volatile organic compounds (VOCs) in patients' exhaled breath as a way to select the best treatment.
+Funded by an Innovate UK grant, Owlstone Medical is conducting research into the use of volatile organic compounds (VOCs) in patients' exhaled breath as a way to select the best treatment.

 Too many asthma patients are currently on the wrong medication.
-In the STRATA programme, Owlstone will adapt our existing disease breathalyzer technology to stratify asthma patients and match them to the correct existing treatments first time.
-As a result we will bring lasting benefit to patients, minimise costs for the NHS and make a positive impact on the annual toll of 54,000 asthma-related emergency hospital admissions and 1,167 asthma-related deaths.
+In the STRATA programme, Owlstone Medical will adapt our existing disease breathalyzer technology to stratify asthma patients and match them to the correct existing treatments first time.
+As a result we will bring lasting benefit to patients, minimize costs for the NHS and make a positive impact on the annual toll of 54,000 asthma-related emergency hospital admissions and 1,167 asthma-related deaths.
 You can download an insightful infographic about STRATA here.

 total number of asthma sufferers in the UK